|Description||This article walks you through the various elements of the Forwardly dashboard.|

-- Growth/Fall in Inflow shows the cash in performance during the current and upcoming 30 days.
-These calculations are based on the previous month's performance.
+- Change in Inflow shows the cash in performance during the current and upcoming 30 days.
+These calculations are based on the previous and current month's performance.

-- Growth/Fall in Outflow shows the cash-out performance during the current and upcoming 30 days.
-These calculations are based on the current month's performance.
+- Change in Outflow shows the cash-out performance during the current and upcoming 30 days.
+These calculations are based on the previous and current month's performance.

 - Average Balance is the average amount of money you held or are going to hold in your business account in the past or next 30 days.
-It is evaluated based on the last 30 days' closing balance.
+It is evaluated based on the last 30 days and the next 30 days' closing balance.

 - NSF Days are the total number of days your business didn’t have or is not going to have enough money in its account to cover expenses in the past or the upcoming 30 days.